Tushar264/Realtime-Chat-App/README.md

 Full Stack Chat Application.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Uses Socket.io for real-time communication and stores user details in an encrypted format in the MongoDB Database.

 **Tech Stack**